CodeYouOrg/intro_pscode/README.md

 **This assignment has *multiple* steps, please *read* the steps *completely* and *thoroughly*.
 You may need to review, research, problem solve, and ask questions.**

 ## **Overview:**
-You are tasked with writing **pseudocode** for **3** new programs for **3** different clients The pseudocode will then be added to a presentation for the client.
+You are tasked with writing **pseudocode** for **3** new programs for **3** different clients.
+The pseudocode will then be added to a presentation for each client.
 Review each of the the three tasks and prioritize them for yourself.
-Then complete each task and sync the files to Github for the team to share.
+Then complete each task and sync the files to Github for the team.

 ## **Objective:**
-Write **Three (3)** Psuedocode Programs, and get them synced to GitHub so the team can add them to the presentations.
+Write **three (3)** psuedocode programs, and get them synced to GitHub so the team can add them to the presentations.

 - [ ] Review the following **3** client tasks.
 (Task A, Task B, Task C)
 - [ ] Fork this repository (**https://github.com/CodeYouOrg/intro_pscode**) to your own GitHub account.